shredthaGNAR/stars/README.md

 * [jatinkrmalik/LLMFeeder](https://github.com/jatinkrmalik/LLMFeeder): Browser extension to convert web pages to clean Markdown and copy to clipboard so you can feed it to your favorite LLM model as context with just 1 click!
 * [kartikm7/llocal](https://github.com/kartikm7/llocal): Aiming to provide a seamless and privacy driven chatting experience with open-sourced technologies(Ollama), particularly open sourced LLM's(eg. Llama3, Phi-3, Mistral).
 Focused on ease of use.
 Available on both Windows and Mac.
 * [vybestack/llxprt-code](https://github.com/vybestack/llxprt-code): An open-source multi-provider AI assisted CLI development tool.
 Use whatever LLM you want to code in your terminal.
-* [lobehub/lobehub](https://github.com/lobehub/lobehub): 🤯 LobeHub is your Chief Agent Operator, organizing your agents into 7×24 operations by hiring, scheduling, and reporting on your entire AI team.
 * [qazi0/local-ai-raycast](https://github.com/qazi0/local-ai-raycast): Chat with local LLMs (Ollama, LM Studio, llama.cpp) directly from Raycast
 * [mudler/LocalAI](https://github.com/mudler/LocalAI): LocalAI is the open-source AI engine.
 Run any model - LLMs, vision, voice, image, video - on any hardware.
 No GPU required.
 * [nagaraj-real/localaipilot-api](https://github.com/nagaraj-real/localaipilot-api): API container for Local AI Pilot extension